 There is not just one, but two world record white bass that share the exact same weight of 6lb 13oz.
 One of them was caught back in 1989 in Lake Orange (Virginia) by angler Ronald Sprouse.

 The other one was caught 21 years later, in 2010, in the Amite River (Louisiana) by an angler called Corey Crochet.

 What Is the Biggest White Perch Ever Caught?

-The world’s biggest white perch was caught in 2016 by angler Val Percuoco who was fishing the Wachusett Reservoir (Massachusetts) and was lucky enough to be able to land a true trophy fish.
+The world’s biggest white perch was caught in 2016 by angler Val Percuoco, who was fishing the Wachusett Reservoir (Massachusetts) and got lucky enough to land an actual trophy fish.

-His white perch weighed an incredible 3lb 8oz, which, considering the average size of this species, is really big!
+His white perch weighed an incredible 3lb 8oz, which is a huge specimen, considering the average size of this species!

 - Pike vs. Musky (How Are They Different?)

 - Bass vs. Catfish (Can They Coexist?)